 A criminal charge of any kind can carry serious consequences.
-One very common type of criminal charge is for theft.
-Theft is the criminal act of taking something of any value without lawful reason and against the will of the owner, with the intent to permanently deprive the owner of the property taken.
+One very common type of charge is theft crimes.
+Theft is the criminal act of taking something of value without lawful reason and against the will of the owner, with the intent to permanently deprive the owner of the property taken.
 There are many circumstances that may lead to a charge of theft.

 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.